arushi-saxena06/hash-cracker-tool/README.md

     --type → Manually specify hash type (usually auto-detected)

-📝 Example:
+📄 Example:

 python password_cracker.py --hash 098f6bcd4621d373cade4e832627b4f6

-⚠️ Disclaimer:
+## ⚠️ Disclaimer:

 This tool is for educational and ethical testing purposes only.
 Do NOT use it for unauthorized access or malicious activities.
 📜 License:

-MIT License (Free to use, with conditions)
+## 📜 MIT License (Free to use, with conditions)

-✨ Credits:
+## ✨ Credits:

-Developed by Arushi Saxena ([Github]https://github.com/arushi-saxena06/hash-cracker-tool) during the Inlign Tech Internship Program.
+Developed by Arushi Saxena ([Github]https://github.com/arushi-saxena06/hash-cracker-tool) during the InLighn Tech Internship Program.